WOA-Project/Qualcomm-Reference-Drivers/README.md

 > - We do not provide warranty of anykind.
 Likewise, some of these drivers may be pushed in production on Windows Update, OR NOT!
 > - Some of these drivers are "Flighted" on Windows Update in a specific Driver Flight Group.
 Flighting, in the Windows Update world, is a term to indicate pre-release preview updates.
 We do not make any difference in this repository between flighted updates and production updates.

+> [!NOTE]
+> We are not open to add any extra OEM device.
+This repository is exclusively for holding drivers for official Qualcomm Reference Devices first, Surface second.
+Some OEM devices are only included because older reference platforms are not published on Windows Update.
+(Snapdragon 835, Snapdragon 850)
+> We likewise, will not provide support of any kind to you.
+This is not the point of this repository.

 These are drivers published on Windows Update for various Qualcomm Reference Laptops.

 ## What are these folders?